Vii17b/OnkoDICOM-Mini-Project-2023/README.md

 - Unit test with pytest ((80% test code coverage)

 ## Instructions on how to run (on Ubuntu)
-Mini project programme requires python3-dev, git and poetry installed and can be installed by running these commands in the terminal.
+Mini project programme requires python3-dev, git and poetry installed and can be installed by running these commands in the terminal on virtual box.

 `sudo apt update`